faranalytics/memoiz/README.md

 **memoiz.clear_all()**

-Resets the cache making items in the old cache potentially eligible for garbage collection.
+Resets the cache making released items potentially eligible for garbage collection.

 **memoiz.clear_callable(callable)**

-Clears the cache and all of the entries for the specified callable.
+Clears the cache and all the entries for the specified callable.

 ## <h2 id="versioning">Versioning</h2>

 The Memoiz package strictly adheres to semantic versioning.
-Breaking changes to the API will result in a turn of the major.
+Breaking changes to the public API will result in a turn of the major.
 Minor and patch changes will always be backward compatible.

 Excerpted from [Semantic Versioning 2.0.0](https://semver.org/):